hotdoy/grav-theme-wheat/README.md

 Releasing is a pretty straightforward process once your Github Actions are properly configured.

-- Make sure all of your changes are commited.
+- Make sure all of your changes are committed.
-- Upadate the version number in `blueprint.yaml`.
+- Update the version number in `blueprint.yaml`.
 - Add an entry to `CHANGELOG.md` with a short description of your changes (Grav will show the changelog to the user in various locations).
 - Update the `CACHE` variable in `_ROOT/sericeworker.js` (you can skip this if youdon't plan on using a PWA).
 - Commit the changes using the new version number as summary.